Novatian: Papal candidacy and excommunication

 In March 251, with the emperor Decius's death, the persecution began to subside and the Roman community seized the opportunity to nominate a successor to Fabian.
 Although Novatian was the pre-eminent theologian in Rome, and had a hand in running the Church after the death of Fabian, the moderate Roman aristocrat Cornelius was elected.
 Those who supported a more rigorist position had Novatian consecrated bishop and refused to recognize Cornelius as Bishop of Rome.

 Cornelius and Novatian each sent messengers out to the churches to announce their elections and seek support.
 Saint Cyprian's correspondence tells of an accurate investigation carried out at the end of the Council of Carthage (251), which resulted in the whole African episcopate backing Cornelius.
 Even Saint Dionysius of Alexandria sided with Cornelius and with this influential support, he soon consolidated his position.
 However, for some time the church was divided between the two competing popes.
 Saint Cyprian writes that Novatian "took over" (Letter LXIX, 8) and sent new epistles to many cities to get them to accept his election.
 Although all the provinces and all the cities held bishops of venerable age, pure faith and proven virtue, who had been proscribed during the persecution, Cyprian writes (Letter LV, 24) that Novatian dared to replace them with new bishops he had created himself.

 Meanwhile, in October 251, Cornelius had called a council of 60 bishops (probably all those from Italy and the neighbouring territories) in which Novatian was excommunicated.
 The bishops unable to attend added their signatures to the council's closing document, which was sent to Antioch and all the other main churches.
 However, Novatian still found supporters among Christians still in prison, such as Maximus, Urbanus and Nicostratus.
 Dionysius and Cyprian, however, wrote to them and convinced them to support Cornelius.
-At the beginning of the dispute between Novatian and Cornelius, it took the form of a simple question of a schism, the argument of Cyprian's first letters about Novatian (XLIV-XLVIII, 1) centring on who was the legitimate occupant of St. Peter's throne.
+At the beginning of the dispute between Novatian and Cornelius, it took the form of a simple question of a schism, the argument of Cyprian's first letters about Novatian (XLIV-XLVIII, 1) focusing on who was the legitimate occupant of St. Peter's throne.
 After a couple of months, this changed, with Cyprian (Letter LIV) finding it necessary to send his book De lapsis and letter LV to Rome, with the latter being the first document to speak of the "heresy of Novatian".
+Several theologians have subsequently viewed Novatian as a proto protestant.

 Novatian died in 258, probably during Valerian's persecutions, in the same year as his opponent Cyprian.